hyperledger/indy-hipe/text/introductions/README.md

 Said differently, *the goal of the introduction protocol is to start the connection protocol*.

+##### Transferring Trust

+[TODO: talk about how humans do introductions instead of just introducing themselves to strangers because it raises trust.
+Example of Delta Airlines introducing you to Heathrow Airport; you trust that you're really talking to Heathrow based on Delta's asertion.]

 ### Roles

 There are three [TODO:do we want to support introducing more than 2 at a time?]